-It is the Department of State's pleasure to provide the 2023 Lobbying Disclosure Annual Report.
-Jan.
-1, 2023, kicked off the ninth registration period under the Department's administration.
+It is the Department of State's pleasure to provide the 2024 Lobbying Disclosure Annual Report.
+2024 was the second year of the 2023-2024 Registration period.

-The Department continues to work closely with the Pennsylvania State Ethics Commission to ensure compliance with

-Quarterly Expense Reporting requirements and to assist the people of the Commonwealth with their questions relating to lobbying disclosure in Pennsylvania.
+The Department works closely with the Pennsylvania State Ethics Commission to ensure compliance with Quarterly Expense Reporting requirements and to assist the people of the Commonwealth with their questions relating to lobbying disclosure in Pennsylvania.

 The Department continues to focus on outreach efforts by sending quarterly newsletters to filers informing them of upcoming deadlines, important updates to the system, and frequently asked questions.
 Along with quarterly newsletters, autodials and email reminder notices are sent to all principal registrations prior to the Quarterly Expense Report deadlines.
-We now offer trainings for any functionality in our system and have added training videos to our website.
+We continue to offer trainings for any functionality in our system and have training videos available on our website.